More results...

 3. All you need is a Mobile Antivirus

 The antivirus solutions for mobile devices are limited compared to PC antivirus solutions.
 They cannot use the same advanced detection techniques due to a mobile device’s limited battery life and performance.
 You might think you are protected against known viruses, but a new one might hit your device before an antidote has been developed.
-We need critical features like enterprise integration, application-based malware coverage and firewall protection for mobile devices.
+We need critical features like enterprise integration, application-based malware coverage, and firewall protection for mobile devices.

 4. Clicking on any link in a text or WhatsApp message is OK